 Have you ever entertained and realized afterwards how much extra food is left…and have no idea what to do with it?
 Well today, I’m showing you how to turn veggie tray leftovers into this healthy and delicious Sausage and Pepper Sheet Pan Dinner.

 This post is sponsored by Morton Salt.
 As always, all opinions are my own.

 There are many kinds of vegetable trays, but here’s where I started – piles of fresh veggies paired with a really good vegetable dip.
-(I’ll be sharing that recipe tomorrow.
-It’s incredibly tasty.)
+You can find my Really Good Veggie Dip recipe HERE.

 Since presentation is an important part of a veggie tray, I used a head of purple cabbage to serve the dip.
 I simply hollowed out the cabbage, placed a small clear glass bowl in it, and filled the bowl with dip.
 I did this so I could repurpose the cabbage instead of tossing it into the trash after the party.